-Meghan Markle’s Half Brother Suggests She’s “Embarrassed” By Her Family In New Interview
+Meghan Markle’s Half Brother Suggests She’s ‘Embarrassed’ By Her Family In New Interview

 “I didn’t even know that we had a falling-out, so I would like to see her again, yeah.
 I want to give her a hug and tell her how proud I am of her, but, you know, I really have to travel a really long way to do that.”

-During the interview, Thomas Markle Jr also seemed ignorant about the fact that the royal wedding invitations had already been sent to the guests.
+During the interview, Thomas Markle Jr. also seemed ignorant about the fact that the royal wedding invitations had already been sent to the guests.

 “No. I don’t know.
 When do they go out?” he said when asked about the invitation.
 His apparent lack of awareness about the invitations supports a statement from Meghan’s half-sister Samantha Markle who said that no one in the Markle family other than Thomas Markle Sr. had received invitations.